Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-assemblyme.md

 "KXK,,,xie"
 ```

-We now have the following cascading "if"s:
+We now have the following parameters given to `func57`:

 | iteration | param0: input | param1: valid | param2: size |
 | --- | --- | --- | --- |